 Courtland Health & Rehabilitation Center is an average-sized nursing home located in Courtland, Virginia.
 This facility received a bottom of the barrel overall score based on the data we assessed.
 If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Courtland.
-More information on this nursing home's category grades may be found below.
-Its best category is short-term care, which is discussed in the next paragraph.
+Finally, we were surprised to learn that this nursing home earned a decent grade in our long-term care category.
+You can find additional information on this category below.

 Courtland Health & Rehabilitation Center